 Listening to NO is something kids need to do.
 But some kids hear something very different when you say NO. How far do you get before your frustration gets the better of you and you start yelling, demanding and threatening?
 Think instead that your children need to learn cooperation and consideration.
-They don’t necessarily need to do what you say when you say NO.

 When you’re frustrated and have a trillion things to get done, you just want cooperation and can’t take the time to stop and access the situation to see what is needed.
 You just want to get on with it and would like to be able to expect some help.
 Your child tells you something she wants, and you’re quick to react with, “No”.